ESGF/esgf-ansible/README.md

 #### Host Variables Files
 The second important file(s) that will be unique for each site's deployment are host variable files.
 [See the sample host variable file that contains all available options and info, host_vars/myhost.my.org.yml.](host_vars/myhost.my.org.yml) Note the format of the file name of any host variable file must be `host_vars/[hostname].yml`, where `[hostname]` matches with that specified in the inventory file.
 It is required to specify one for each host your site will be deploying to.
 Ansible will automatically find them and assign them to the respective hosts.
 More advanced users may like to review or revise variables within [group_vars](group_vars) to make their own modifications, see [Advice and Contributing](#advice-and-contributing).

+#### Playbooks
+Ansible uses 'playbooks' to define what actions to take on the managed machine(s).
+The primary playbook used is [install.yml](install.yml) for performing deployments.
+Other utility-like playbooks are outlined below as well.

 ### Examples

 This section assumes the information in [Info](#info) is understood and the proper files have been created.